Corridor Cubbyhole Run

 - The final boss of Steel Empire is fought in space with asteroids periodically traversing the screen.
 Its Desperation Attack has it fire out massive waves of fire that can only be avoided by staying directly behind one of the asteroids (or just use your Smart Bomb for invincibility and massive damage).

-- In Gradius V, the Blaster Cannon Core periodically fires Bullet Hell at you, and the only shelter is the shower of asteroids it pulls toward itself.
+- In Gradius V, the spider mech in Stage 3 periodically fires a rotating Wave Motion Gun that can only be avoided by taking cover behind one of the blocks.
+The Blaster Cannon Core in Stage 5 periodically fires Bullet Hell at you, and the only shelter is the shower of asteroids it pulls toward itself.
 Between those, it fires multiple Wave Motion Guns, so you have to duck into the core's "gate" area to avoid both those and the asteroids.

 - Many games with a stealth element include a long straight with a guard patrolling back and forth, just managing to miss the many alcoves in his line of sight.